 This course studies the fundamental structural concepts and principles for buildings and other structures.
 Study includes Structural CAD drafting for residential and commercial buildings.
 Wood tables are introduced for residential framing.
 Foundation plan and details are drawn for a commercial building.
 Student will calculate simple structural engineering problems.

-Advanced Revit commands are introduced while drawing a small commercial building.
-Instruction includes lectures, DVD supplements, and textbook tutorials.
-A set of working drawings are produced.
+Use advanced Revit commands while drawing a small commercial building.
+Learn to produce a set of working drawings.

 Prerequisites: (614-131 with a minimum grade of C)